eerieA/discord-mar/README.md

 # Discord Mark-as-Read per server

-Got tired of using *shift+Esc* on PC, so made an easier version of it.
+Got tired of pressing *shift+Esc* on PC every now and then, so made an easier version of it as a Chrome extension.
 This may violate Discord's TOS so is hosted here.
-Not tested on MacOS. ⚠️May break without notice.
+Not tested on MacOS.

+⚠️May break without notice.

 ## Version